 The LADBS Roster is in Alphabetical Order

 Viewers should know the LADBS Roster lists companies in alphabetical order.
-As a result, companies beginning with the letter “A” are on the first page.
-However, this is NOT an order of preference.
-For example, Geo Forward, Inc. is one of the leading providers of methane soil testing in the City of Los Angeles.
-Consequently, Geo Forward, Inc. is displayed on page 12 of the LADBS Methane Testing Agency Roster list due to the alphabetical ordering.
+As a result, there is no preference in order.
+The companies simply beginning with the letter “A” are on the first page.
+This is NOT an order of preference.

 What to Look For

-Due to the alphabetical order, it is best to avoid only calling the companies on the first page.
-Some of the best companies (and best prices) don’t actually start with the letter “A.” So be diverse in our bid requests.
-You can use “Control + F” to search the term “Methane Field Testing” to find each of the companies offering this service.
+Due to the alphabetical order of this list, best practices suggest a broader approach to finding companies, as opposed to referring to those on just the first page.
+In fact, some of the most reputable firms (also with the best prices) start with letters other than “A.” As a result, these highly regarded companies tend to be found within the middle pages.
+So the best results are likely to come from scrolling through all the agencies within the list during the bidding phases of work.
+You can also use the “Control + F” tool to search the term “Methane Field Testing” to find each of the companies offering this service.
 And it shouldn’t take more than a minute to go through them all.

-Moreover, make sure the company you’re hiring is qualified and has integrity.
+Moreover, make sure the company you’re hiring from the LADBS Methane Testing Agency Roster List is qualified and has integrity.
 For instance, one of the many requirements is to hold an active and clear license with the Board for Professional Engineers, Geologists and Land Surveyors.
-Google search the company too.
-Make sure the company and it’s members don’t have a criminal history of fraud or misrepresentation.
+Best practices suggest performing an online background search of the company before commissioning.
+Make sure the company and its members don’t have a criminal history of fraud or misrepresentation.

 Lastly, some companies have expired licenses, yet they might still try to bid on a job.
 This is definitely an issue to keep an eye out for.
-A report from an expired-agency might end up being useless after everything’s been paid for.
-The LADBS Methane Testing Agency Roster lists each licence number and expiration date for your reference.
+A report from an expired agency might end up being useless after everything’s been paid for.
+The LADBS Methane Testing Agency Roster lists each license number and expiration date for your reference.